An Approximate Dynamic Programming Approach to Adversarial Online Learning: Benchmark algorithms

-The GPS algorithms are defined as follows \cite{gravin2014towards}.
-Let $\xi=(1-\sqrt{1-\beta^2})/\beta$.\\ \begin{enumerate} \item {\bf K=2:} Let $d$ be the difference in the cumulative (undiscounted) losses of the leading expert (the one with the lower cumulative loss) and the lagging expert (the one with the higher loss).
-Then at every stage, the algorithm chooses the leading expert with probability $1-(1/2)\xi^d$ and the lagging expert with probability $(1/2)\xi^d$. \item {\bf K=3:} For $i\leq j$, let $d_{ij}$ be the difference in the cumulative losses of the expert with the $i^{th}$ lowest loss and the expert with the $j^{th}$ lowest loss.
-Then the algorithm chooses the leading expert with probability $1-\xi^{d_{12}}/2 - \xi^{d_{13}+d_{23}}/6$, the second expert with probability $\xi^{d_{12}}/2 - \xi^{d_{13}+d_{23}}/6$ and the lagging expert with probability $ \xi^{d_{13}+d_{23}}/3$.
+The GPS algorithm for $K=2$ experts is defined as follows \cite{gravin2014towards}.
+Let $\xi=(1-\sqrt{1-\beta^2})/\beta$.Let $d$ be the difference in the cumulative (undiscounted) losses of the leading expert (the one with the lower cumulative loss) and the lagging expert (the one with the higher loss).
+Then at every stage, the algorithm chooses the leading expert with probability $1-(1/2)\xi^d$ and the lagging expert with probability $(1/2)\xi^d$.